Rhodium Plating a Tanzanite Ring

 Finally, because of the extra time it will take to clean and prep a white gold tanzanite ring for rhodium plating – the cost for rhodium plating this type of ring will be higher than plating, for example, a white gold diamond ring.

-Because of the added time and expense it will take to maintain the white gold appearance on a tanzanite gemstone ring, it might be best in this case to stick with the yellow gold.
+Because of the added time and expense it will take to maintain the white gold appearance on a tanzanite gemstone ring, it might be best in this case to stick with the yellow gold, or if you like the look of white gold to go with palladium, platinum or silver.

 I hope this info is helpful, and do write again if you have any further questions!